Representing data in words: A context engineering approach: Constructing the prompt

 When calling an application programming interface (API) of a large language model, the system prompt tells the LLM the role the assistant should take when answering the questions.
 In the case of the football scout, we write:

 In generating a response the LLM pays special attention to this first system prompt, so it is important to tell it clearly what to do.
-Similar customised system prompts were provided for the international survey and personality test applications.
-For wordalisations we suggest being specific about the type of task that will be carried out, but to not yet give details of how it will be performed.
+For wordalisation we suggest being specific about the type of task that will be carried out, but to not yet give details of how it will be performed.